nitinbhatti1907/Cipherface_Password_Manager/README.md

 # CipherFace - Face Login + Encrypted Vault

-CipherFace is a cybersecurity course prototype that combines **face-based authentication** with an **encrypted password vault**.
+CipherFace is a prototype model that combines **face-based authentication** with an **encrypted password vault**.
 It allows users to register with secure face enrollment, log in using face verification, store encrypted credentials, and track activity through audit logs.

 ## Live Demo